 Standard assessments of student learning have been vital to quantifying the effectiveness of different teaching methods (Freeman et al. 2014).
 In addition to allowing instructors to evaluate whether learning improves in response to teaching changes, an objective formal assessment given at the beginning of the term allows instructors of advanced courses to evaluate student preparedness and tailor their teaching accordingly.
 Physics, biology, and chemistry have well over 100 publicly available assessments that cover a wide range of courses and topics.
 Until now, economics has had only one high quality standard assessment that is appropriate for undergraduate students: the Test of Understanding College Economics (TUCE).

-We are developing a comprehensive suite of assessments appropriate for a wide range of undergraduate economics courses.
+In 2017 we started developing a comprehensive suite of assessments appropriate for a wide range of undergraduate economics courses.
 Our development process is in large part based on the procedure described in Adams and Wieman (2011).
-We start by documenting the learning goals we want to test and draft a set of corresponding multiple-choice questions.
+Our first step is to document the learning goals we want to test and draft a set of corresponding multiple-choice questions.
 We then recruit faculty here and outside Cornell to provide us with feedback on whether the assessment evaluates expert-level thinking.
 Following revisions, we conduct interviews with undergraduate students who have previously taken the course where they verbalize their thought process as they answer the questions.
 Based on these interviews, we remove ambiguity in questions and add options that correspond to common mistakes.

 At the end of the process, our assessments are piloted internally and externally in real classrooms.
 This allows us to compute standard measures of test quality and report national mean performance overall and by learning goal.